4102/Sentimental-Stats/README.md

 4. Add the `lib/` directory to your dependencies/classpath:
   * Go to `File > Project Structure > Modules` and select the `Dependencies` tab
   * Select the `+` symbol, choose `jars or directories`, and finally navigate to `lib/`.
 Phew.
-    * You have to follow the same process to add the Play-Json library and Scala-Chart, whose jars are in the root of `lib`, but IntelliJ can't identify them on its own.
+    * You have to follow the same process to add the individual jars in the root of `lib`, as IntelliJ can't identify them on its own.
+This is frustrating but necessary.
 5. The project doesn't reliably compile or run in IntelliJ, so I strongly recommend using sbt for that instead.

 ### How to Use GitHub if you haven't before